sbmkvp/footfall_from_wifi_sensors/review/response.md

 Piessens.
 Why MAC Address Randomization is not Enough: An Analysis of Wi-Fi Network Discovery Mechanisms.
 ACM AsiaCCS, May 2016, Xi’an, China.
 2016,

 > Thank you.
-We have included a citiation to the source, as well as one other
+We have included a citation to the source, as well as one other
 > recent addition to this fast-developing literature.

 2. The author considered that the hashing of MAC address is a good way to